DavidHe1127/aws-cert/solution_architect_pro/key-points.md

 - EMR master node **CANNOT** be on a spot instance
 - Amazon Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
 Athena is serverless, so there is no infrastructure to manage, and you pay only for the queries that you run.
 It's **CHEAP**.
 Can be integrated with AWS QuickSight for data visualization.
 - Athena can be used to analyze s3 requests through `S3 Access Logs`. i.e identify request source ip.
-- Cost explorer, trust advisor, consolidated billing - 3 things to remember when considering cost-saving topics
+- Cost Explorer, Trusted Advisor, Consolidated Billing - 3 things to remember when considering cost-saving topics
 - Consolidated Billing enables you to see a combined view of AWS costs incurred by all accounts in your department or company, as well as obtain a detailed cost report for each individual AWS account associated with your paying account
 - AWS Cost Explorer + AWS Budget to a) get the cause of cost spike b) notify using team
 - Use Standard Reserved Instance for applications with steady/predictable usage - no spike/big fall in traffic.